-How do I register my computer or networked device on the IU network?
+How do I register my wired device on the IU network?

-Before any computer or other networked device can establish an Internet connection via the wired or wireless network at Indiana University, its network adapter(s) must be registered with IU's DHCP service.
-On campus, you can make a limited connection to IU.s network to complete either of the first two processes below (Get Connected or use the DHCP page).
-After doing so, you.ll have full Internet access.
+Before any wired (Ethernet-connected) device can establish an Internet connection via the network at Indiana University, its network adapter(s) must be registered with IU's DHCP service.
+On campus, you can make a limited connection to IU's network to visit the DHCP registration page and register your device.
+After doing so, you'll have full Internet access.

 On this page:

-- Use the DHCP registration page: To register computers running Mac OS X, Linux computers, smartphones, tablets, e-readers, and gaming consoles
+- Use the DHCP registration page: To register computers running Windows or Mac OS X, Linux computers, gaming consoles with a built-in browser, and any other Ethernet-enabled device

-- Manual registration via the Support Center: Certain computers and devices
+- Manual registration by a consultant: Certain computers and devices

 - Re-registering your computer or networked device